nax3t/yelp-camp-refactored/readme.md

 <!--COMMENT SECTION END-->
 ```

-- We end the comment section refactor by adding the edit comment and delete comment buttons
+- We end the comment section refactor by adding the edit comment and delete comment buttons.
-- Also, we add the edit comment form (familiar from `views/campgrounds/edit.ejs` which is collapsible when the comment owner presses the edit comment button
+- Also, we add the edit comment form (familiar from `views/campgrounds/edit.ejs` which is collapsible when the comment owner presses the edit comment button.

 - The tricky part worth mentioning here was the bug that happened when there were multiple comments that the current user owns:
 - The problem was that the connection of the collapsible content and the button is made by an id.